fenago/intro-ruby/lab_guides/Lab_10.md

 Overview

-By the end of this chapter, you will be able to open classes to add/modify methods; implement monkey patching; use methods such as method\_missing and define\_method to dynamically create methods at runtime; generate HTTP requests using the built-in Ruby HTTP client
+By the end of this lab, you will be able to open classes to add/modify methods; implement monkey patching; use methods such as method\_missing and define\_method to dynamically create methods at runtime; generate HTTP requests using the built-in Ruby HTTP client